-Please note that this is just a guide as there are a number of individual factors, such as fitness, age and stress levels which can affect heart rate and perceived exertion.
+Just note that this is just a guide as there are a number of individual factors (such as fitness, age, stress levels, etc) which can affect heart rate and perceived exertion.

 Week 1 to 4

 If you want to build up a base before you start the full 16 week training plan follow this 4 week plan.